Alstom in Canada Hero. Copyright: ALSTOM SA / C. Fleury

 • Université du Québec à Trois-Rivières - Analysing hydrogen performance

-Alstom collaborated with the Hydrogen Research Institute at UQTR to study the results of the Coradia iLint™ project in Québec, the first hydrogen train to enter commercial service in the Americas in 2023.
-The project analyses energy consumption, performance and environmental impact.
+Alstom collaborated with the Hydrogen Research Institute at UQTR to study the performance of the Coradia iLint™, the first hydrogen train in the Americas, in Québec in 2023.

-• Ontario Tech & Polytechnique Montréal - Training specialised engineers
+• Ontario Tech & Polytechnique Montréal - Training engineers

-Alstom contributes to funding McGill University’s Sustainable Growth Initiative, a think tank whose mission is to provide businesses with practical solutions to help build a more sustainable economy.
+Alstom contributes to funding a think tank launched by McGill, whose mission is to provide businesses with concrete solutions to build a sustainable economy.

 • Université de Sherbrooke - Preparing tomorrow’s talent

-Alstom supports Université de Sherbrooke with CAD 250,000 over five years to stimulate innovation, student research and diversity.
-This partnership strengthens hands‑on learning, climate awareness and the development of future talent in engineering, law and science.
+Alstom is contributing CAD 250,000 over five years to stimulate innovation, student research, diversity, and support the development of future talent in engineering, law, and science.

-• Carleton University - Supporting female students in engineering and digital
+• Carleton University - Supporting women in engineering and digital

 • École de Technologie Supérieure - Advancing applied engineering